Force-Constrained Visual Policy: Safe Robot-Assisted Dressing via Multi-Modal Sensing

-As previously mentioned, force simulation of deformable garments are not sufficiently accurate to transfer from simulation to the real world.
-Even after system identification, it remains challenging to accurately estimate all the local forces caused by cloth deformation and stretch when interacting with a human or other objects in the environment.
+As previously mentioned, force simulation of deformable garments is not sufficiently accurate to transfer from simulation to the real world.
+Even after system identification, it is challenging to accurately estimate all the local forces caused by cloth deformation and stretch when interacting with a human or other objects in the environment.
 Therefore, we aim to directly learn the force-based model in the real world.

 Specifically, we learn a force dynamics model $d_\psi(o_t, F_t, a_t)$, which takes as input the current point cloud observation $o_t$ as described in section~\ref{sec:vision-learning}, the past $N$ steps of forces $F_t = [\tilde{f}_t, ..., \tilde{f}_{t-N+1}]$ (where $\tilde{f} \in \mathcal{R}^3$ is a three-dimensional force vector), and the robot action $a_t$.
-The force dynamics model then predicts the future amount of force $\hat{f}_{t+1} \in \mathcal{R}$ the human will experience due to robot action $a_t$.
+The force dynamics model predicts the future amount of force $\hat{f}_{t+1} \in \mathcal{R}$ the human will experience due to robot action $a_t$.
 To predict the future force, the force dynamics model uses a PointNet++~\cite{qi2017pointnet} encoder to encode the point cloud observation $o_t$ into a latent vector.
 This latent vector is then concatenated with the force history $F_t$ and the action $a_t$.
 Another MLP then receives as input the concatenated vector and outputs the predicted force $\hat{f}_{t+1}$ in the next timestep.

 We collect training data for the force dynamics model in the real world using the vision-based policy $\pi^v$.
-To train the force dynamics model on a wider range of action distributions, at each time step, the action $a_t$ is sampled using the following distribution: with probability $p$, $a_t$ is uniformly sampled from $[-1, 1]^{|A|}$ (where $|A|$ is the dimension of the action space), and with probability $1-p$, it is sampled from $a_t \sim \pi^v(o_t)$.
+To train the force dynamics model on a wider range of action distributions, at each time step, the action $a_t$ is sampled as following: with probability $p$, $a_t$ is uniformly sampled from $[-1, 1]^{|A|}$ (where $|A|$ is the dimension of the action space), and with probability $1-p$, it is sampled from $a_t \sim \pi^v(o_t)$.
 The force dynamics model (including the PointNet++ encoder and the MLP) is trained using the MSE loss to predict the future force: $L(\psi) = ||d_\psi(o_t, F_t, a_t) - f_{t+1}||_2^2$, where $\psi$ denotes the parameters for the force dynamics model.